RSDKModding/RSDKv3-Decompilation/README.md

 * Native Windows x64 version, as well as an x86 version

 # Advantages over the Mobile versions of Sonic CD
-* The rendering backend is based off the PC version, so palettes are fully supported (tidal tempest water in particular)
+* The rendering backend is based off the PC version by default, so palettes are fully supported (Tidal Tempest water in particular)

 # Additional Tweaks
+* Added a built in mod loader and API allowing to easily create and play mods with features such as save file redirection, custom achievements and XML GameConfig/StageConfig data.
 * There is now a settings.ini file that the game uses to load all settings, similar to Sonic Mania
 * Dev menu can now be accessed from anywhere by pressing `ESC` if enabled in the config
 * The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config
-* If `devMenu` is enabled in the config, pressing `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time
+* If `devMenu` is enabled in the config, pressing 'F9' will visualize hitboxes, and `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time
 * If `useSteamDir` is set in the config, and the user is on Windows, the game will try to load savedata from Steam's `userdata` directory (where the Steam version saves to)
+* Added the idle screen dimming feature from Sonic Mania Plus, as well as allowing the user to disable it or set how long it takes for the screen to dim.

 # How to build:
 ## Windows:
 * Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) to setup dependencies, then build via the Visual Studio solution
 * or grab a prebuilt executable from the releases section

-## Windows UWP (Phone, Xbox, etc.):
-* Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) and [depencencies readme for UWP](./dependencies/win-uwp/dependencies.txt) to setup dependencies, then build and deploy via the UWP Visual Studio solution.
-* After install copy your `Data.rsdk` and `videos` folder into the apps localstate folder

 ## Windows via MSYS2 (64-bit Only):
 * Download the newest version of the MSYS2 installer from [here](https://www.msys2.org/) and install it.